-For masking the image with you new brush you need to place the graphic or photograph (File>Place).
-We have chosen an image with black background so that it contrasts with the white artboard.
+For masking the image with you knew brush you need to place the graphic or photograph (File>Place).
+We have chosen an image with a black background so that it contrasts with the white artboard.
 Depending on your image you can create colourful backgrounds.

 Step 7 Drawing the Mask Shape

 First, we need to draw the initial shape that you intend to mask in the image.
 Choose the Rectangle tool (M) from the tool box.
 Set the Fill to white and the Stroke to none.
 Create a box inside the photograph.
 Make sure that the box is approximately 25% smaller than the photograph.
 The area outside the box will be used to apply the custom brush for masking.